Yes, Someone Did Win that $1.6 Billion Mega Millions Lottery Jackpot

-Some lucky person may get a cash payout of $904 million, after their ticket won the largest jackpot in U.S. lottery history.
+Some lucky person may get a cash payout of $904 million, after their Mega Millions ticket won the largest jackpot in U.S. lottery history on 10/23/18.

 According to NPR, the winning ticket for the $1.6 billion Mega Millions draw was sold in South Carolina.
-A total of 280 million tickets were sold for the event.
+A total of 280 million Mega Millions tickets were sold for the event.

-Eight tickets sold in California also brought their buyers some serious cash, though the amount is yet to be determined, according to a tweet from the California Lottery.
+Eight Mega Millions tickets sold in California also brought their buyers some serious cash, though the amount is yet to be determined, according to a tweet from the California Lottery.

 The previous record for a Mega Millions jackpot was $656 million, which was shared between three winners in 2012.
 A $1.586 billion Powerball jackpot was also shared between three ticket buyers at the start of 2016.